pancake-library/pancake/tutorials/platformer.md

 This will make it so that when `jump` button is pressed a horizontal force of 70 (and also relative to mass) will be applied to `player` object.

-*NOTE:*

-This time we used 1 as the last parameter for `pancake.applyForce()` function.
+!>*NOTE:*This time we used 1 as the last parameter for `pancake.applyForce()` function.
 That is because by default all forces applied to an object are multiplied by the time this force is being applied, which by default is `dt`.
 This worked fine when we want to move because the same amount of time the button is pressed the object moves.
 However, this time the jump should always be the same height!
 That's why instead of leaving the last parameter blank, we set it to 1.

 # What now?

 Now you've mastered the basics of making a platformer in pancake!
-There are many, many things you can learn to improve your game, so please, take a look into the documentation https://github.com/pancake-library/pancake-wiki/wiki[here].
+There are many, many things you can learn to improve your game, so please, take a look into the documentation [here](mightypancake.games/#/documentation).

-You can add platforms, change jump height, movement speed and even https://github.com/pancake-library/pancake-wiki/wiki/Pancake-Attributes#other[attach the camera to the player]!
+You can add platforms, change jump height, movement speed and even [attach the camera to the player](http://mightypancake.games/#/documentation/topics/objects?id=other-less-important)!

-If by any chance you've lost, here's the https://github.com/pancake-library/platformer-template[template] that you should end up with!
+If by any chance you've lost, here's the [template](https://github.com/pancake-library/platformer-template) that you should end up with!
 Have fun baking!

 -MightyPancake